 In 1950 Gerald retired from Farley & Lewers to become a full-time sculptor, and the Lewers family moved to Emu Plains.
 Patrick White wrote that in ‘the house at Emu Plains ideas hurtled, argument flared, voices shouted, sparks flew.
 It was a place in which people gathered spontaneously.’
 The poet J. D. Pringle recalled that guests ‘were rewarded by exquisite food cooked by Margo and a great deal of wine provided by Gerry’.
 Quiet and gentle, Gerald ‘always remained an all-round man – an excellent rider and bushman, a practical engineer who could turn his hand to anything, a skilled craftsman’.
 Margo gave an ‘enduring impression of warmth, tenacity, candour and intelligence’, although Pringle found her ‘slightly terrifying with her hoarse voice and black stare’.

-A member of the Society of Artists, Sydney, and of the Contemporary Art Society, Gerald took part in solo and group exhibitions.
+A member of the Society of Artists, Sydney and of the Contemporary Art Society, Gerald took part in solo and group exhibitions.
 He helped to establish the Society of Sculptors and Associates in 1951 and was its founding treasurer.
-From 1953 until his death Gerald received over fifteen major commissions, among them Relaxation, a reclining ‘sandstone figure of heroic size’ (University House, Canberra, 1953), and the sandstone relief on the York Street, Sydney, front of the Commonwealth Bank of Australia (1954).
-He and Margo were jointly commissioned to create a garden of pebbles, cacti and sandstone shapes for the MLC Building, North Sydney (1957).
-Gerald worked with swiftness and certainty, and later began to use metal, especially for public fountains.
+From 1953 until his death, Gerald received over fifteen major commissions, among them Relaxation, a reclining ‘sandstone figure of heroic size’ (University House, Canberra, 1953), and the sandstone relief on the York Street, Sydney, front of the Commonwealth Bank of Australia (1954).
+Gerald and Margo were jointly commissioned to create a garden of pebbles, cacti and sandstone shapes for the MLC Building, North Sydney (1957).
+He worked with swiftness and certainty, and later began to use metal, especially for public fountains.

 Margo strongly desired her Emu Plains property to be left as an artistic hub and, prior to her death, began the process of bequeathing her home and collection of artworks to the local community.
 Through the generosity and persistence of her daughters Darani and Tanya, and with vocal community support, Margo’s wishes were fulfilled.
 The property and collection of artworks were gifted to Penrith City Council and in 1981 Penrith Regional Gallery & The Lewers Bequest was opened.